clarkfitzg/phd_research/notes/jsm18.md

 "occupancy2")]`- it's a different problem.
 But it matters here, because we're generating the SQL for the `CLUSTER BY`, so we have to at least be able to compose the SQL at the right place.

+## interface

+The high level idea is to take R code and run it on data that's stored in Hive.
+In this way we bring the code to the data and operate in place, which is a big win.
+But how do we actually realize this goal?
+What's the right interface?

+How much does this generalize?
+What other classes of computations can we handle with the same approach?

+- group by: `new_table = by(hive_table, hive_table[, columns], FUN)`
+- vectorized functions: `hive_table$ab = hive_table$a * hive_table$b`

+And how do we know that funcs are vectorized?
+Vectorized funcs are closed under composition.
+So maybe start with a base case of vectorized functions in R and infer about it from there.
+This is pretty similar to the dimension inference that Duncan, Nick and I were discussing.

+I shouldn't be in the business of generating SQL, because it's already commonly done, and hence not research.
+How do I delegate it to a different package?
+We could let dplyr (or anything else) generate a view, and then work off that.
+Can we infer columns and types for a view?
+Because I need that to generate the code.

+Speaking of views, we could allow every intermediate data frame variable in an R script to be a view, and then execute just one final query allowing whatever optimizations to happen.

 ## dplyr